 For strategic planning and policy making, most attempts for developing DSS tools have involved up to now specific case studies for particular problems and river basins.
-The challenges of formulating a more generic and comprehensive tool for integrated river basin management are enormous.
-The first obstacle is the lack of data and theories to fully describe the complex processes of the river basin system and their interactions with the socio-economic and administrative-institutional system.
+The challenges of formulating a more generic and comprehensive tool for IRBM are enormous.
+The first obstacle is the lack of data and theories to fully describe the complex processes of the RBM and their interactions with the socio-economic and administrative-institutional system.
 Few efforts to take into account the socio-economic processes include only a limited number of aspects.

-Besides all aforementioned challenges for the development of a DSS, current peculiarities of the Greek status and of the Mediterranean countries in general should be considered.
+Besides all aforementioned challenges for the development of a DSS, current peculiarities of the Mediterranean countries in general should be considered.
 This involves the great diffusion of water management in several authorities with unclear and overlapping areas of responsibilities.
 Moreover, there are multiple stakeholder conflicts without comprehensive prioritisation or limitations of water uses.
 Irregular and inadequate pollution monitoring programs and low financial resources pose more difficulties.
 There is great lack of environmental education and of citizen motivation for active participation in environmental issues.
-Some attempts towards integrated river basin management practices - such as control of gravel extraction or changes in agriculture management - were hampered by the lack of monitoring systems, of actual and continuous verification of the water bodies' status, of criteria/plan to measure and evaluate progress and of proper practical support.
+Some attempts towards IRBM practices - such as control of gravel extraction or changes in agriculture management- were hampered by the lack of monitoring systems, of actual and continuous verification of the water bodies' status, of criteria/plan to measure and evaluate progress and of proper practical support.